Maritime Transport and Ports

 - Environmental protection infrastructure (oil spill response, waste reception)

-Capital formation should be recorded following SNA 2025 principles, distinguishing between new construction and major improvements (gross fixed capital formation) and routine maintenance (intermediate consumption).
-Depreciation schedules for port infrastructure vary considerably by asset type--quay structures may have useful lives of 50 years or more, while handling equipment typically depreciates over 15--25 years.
-The perpetual inventory method (PIM) provides the standard approach for compiling port capital stock, applying asset-specific depreciation rates to historical investment series.[20]
+Capital formation should be recorded following SNA 2025 principles, distinguishing new construction and major improvements (gross fixed capital formation) from routine maintenance (intermediate consumption).
+Depreciation schedules vary by asset type--quay structures may have useful lives of 50 years or more, while handling equipment typically depreciates over 15--25 years.
+The perpetual inventory method (PIM) is the standard approach for compiling port capital stock.[22]

 3.3 Emissions Accounting